Technology, Operations & Info Mgt

 2 credit Advanced Liberal Arts

 Today's employment market requires students to have good Excel modeling skills.
 Potential employees want newly minted graduates to hit the ground running and this means knowing how to skillfully operate with Spreadsheets.
 This class will teach intermediate Excel skills using real case studies and hands-on exercises.
-In particular, you will learn how to use Pivot tables, Look up tables, Data Management, Spreadsheet design and Excel Shortcuts.
+In particular, you will learn how to use Excel to manage large data sets by using functions like Pivot tables, Vlookup and others.

 ENTERPRISE 2.0 BUILDING SOCIAL NETWORKS